pzawadzk/Behavioral-Cloning/README.md

 The goal of behavioural cloning is to reproduce human behaviours in a computer program.
 For a self-driving car the two most important behaviours are:

 1. Normal driving i.e. driving in the middle of the lane;
-2. Recovery from mistakes such as driving on the shoulder.
+2. Recovery from mistakes e.g. driving on the shoulder.

 ### Data collections

 #### Normal driving
-To recored normal driving behaviours I drive a car in the simulator keeping it in the center of the road and collect camera images and the corresponding steering angles.
+To recored normal driving behaviours I drive the car in the simulator keeping it in the center of the road and collect camera images and the corresponding steering angles.

 <p>
 <img src="normal_center_example.jpg" width="480" alt="Combined Image" /> <br>